-(I) CESA Clusters Coordinating meeting - 22 - 23 April 2019
+(g) CESA Clusters Coordinating meeting from 22nd -23rd April 2019

-CAFOR participated in the Coordinating Agencies for the Thematic Clusters of the Continental Education Strategy for Africa (CESA) meeting in an ordinary technical session from 22nd to April 23, 2019, at the A.U. headquarters in Addis Ababa.
+CAFOR participated in the Coordinating Agencies for the Thematic Clusters of the Continental Education Strategy for Africa (CESA) meeting in an ordinary technical session from 22nd to 23rd April, 2019, at the A.U. headquarters in Addis Ababa.
 The purpose of the meeting was to build the capacity of the agencies for effective coordination, to share experiences and tackle challenges faced in the operationalization of the CESA Implementation Platform.
 The meeting also reviewed and endorsed new e-platforms for facilitating communication, monitoring, and reporting of the work of the Clusters.